dan-madsen/AzNetworkDiagram/README.md

 # Requirements
 The script depends on Graphviz (the "DOT" language) to genereate the diagrams in .PDF and .PNG format.

+Graphviz can be downloaded from: https://graphviz.org/.
+But note that the default install doesn't add the executable to $PATH, so make sure to enable that during install.

+It can also be installed using "Winget", but that will _NOT_ add the executable to $PATH - so you will have to do that manually.

 # Flow
 It will loop over any subscriptions available and process supported resource types.